Anika-Tahsin-S/NLP_Hackathon-Team_Linguistic_Mavericks/README.md

 2. We expect you to develop two models.
 One can involve fine-tuning/training neural (deep learning) models and at least one feature-based model is a must.
 Macro F1 will be used as the official evaluation metric.
 3. Maintain a development log and a project report.

-The test set will be pushed to this repository two hours before the hackathon ends.

 ## 2. Scoring Criteria
 A total score will be computed from three broad elements.
 We will use a weighted scoring scheme.